 #7 – Time Spent on Your Site

 Remember how we said you have to make your content engaging?
 Well, Google also considers how engaging your website is.
 It measures it by calculating the amount of time a person spends on your website.
 While this can be a little hard to work with, you should simply stick to one easy strategy.
-Keep your content engaging and provide the most relevant information to maximize the time spent on the page.
+Keep your content engaging and provide the most relevant information to maximise the time spent on the page.
 The better your time is, the better your ranking will be on search engines.

 The things described here are not too difficult to understand, but they do take time to master.
 That time is often not available for a lot of website owners.
-Having a little help from professionals like edirect can make sure that you maximize the SEO effect on all your content and quickly gain consistent first page rankings!
+Having a little help from professionals like edirect can make sure that you maximise the SEO effect on all your content and quickly gain consistent first page rankings!